 Overview of Banks in Norway

-Norway has mixed economy with free market activity and large state ownership in certain key sectors (for example, in petroleum sector, hydroelectric energy production, aluminium production, telecommunications and banking).
+Norway has a mixed economy with free-market activity and large state ownership in certain key sectors (for example, in the petroleum sector, hydroelectric energy production, aluminum production, telecommunications, and banking).

 The financial market has been progressing swiftly and is ranked very high by the World Economic Forum.